 Ebbels, S.H., Nicoll, H., Clark, B., Eachus, B., Gallagher, A., Horniman, K., Jennings, M., Montgomery (nee McEvoy), K., Nimmo, E., Turner., G. (2012).
 Effectiveness of semantic therapy for children with word finding difficulties in pupils with a persistent language impairment: a randomised control trial.
 International Journal of Language and Communication Disorders, 47: 35-51.Winner of the 2012 IJLCD Article Prize

-When not at work, Kate loves spending time with her husband and two young children.
+When not at work, Kate enjoys spending time with her husband and two young children.